-According to The Hour Lounge, in total, there were only 36 ever made: 26 in yellow gold, 8 in pink gold and a 2 in platinum.
-Amongst Vacheron Constantin chronographs, the 6087 is one of the most rare.
+According to The Hour Lounge, in total, there were only 36 ever made: 26 in yellow gold, eight in pink gold and two in platinum.
+Amongst Vacheron Constantin’s chronographs, the 6087 is one of the rare.
 In fact, one sold at Christie’s last June for $40,000.
 That said, this will not be a limited edition but its production will be limited.